In Case of Emergency

 Miami Dade College is in the middle of a major metropolitan area and International city.
 There are times on campus when you may be faced with emergency situations.
 If those occur, the college will use new campus siren and public address abilities to make emergency announcements and provide instructions for you to follow.

 The most common emergency announcement is used for a fire emergency or a fire drill.

-There are others that may be used for major emergencies such as an:
+There are others that may be used for major emergencies, such as:

 If there is a major emergency, a warning siren will sound.
 This siren, is different from the fire alarm, and means you need to take action.

-3. Follow the instructions, for your own safety.
+- Follow the instructions, for your own safety

-If there is a major emergency that requires an EVACUATION on campus, this message will broadcast…
+If there is a major emergency that requires an EVACUATION on campus, the following message will broadcast:

 “Attention, attention, attention, an emergency has been reported.
 All occupants walk to the nearest stairway exit and walk down to your assigned re-entry floor or main lobby.
 Do not use the elevator.
 Walk to the nearest stairway, do not use the elevator.
 Walk to the nearest stairway.”